 Fortunately, comparing the return on investment of college isn’t simply an exercise in reading labels.
 You have a lot more control over your college costs than you may realize.

-This country houses over 5,000 colleges, offering very similar degrees at various price points.
+The U.S. is home to over 5,000 colleges, offering very similar degrees at a wide variety of price points.
 It’s likely with a little research, you can find exactly the degree you want at exactly the price you’re willing to pay.

 Granted, sorting through 5,000 schools by hand can be a pain (especially when many offer over 100 degree choices), so here are some basic tips: